schaefer-dev/schaefer-dev.github.io/index.md

 The only hobby that still survived from my early childhood is gaming.
 I have never really enjoyed single-player games, but always had a great time playing PC games with my friends, which I occasionally still do.
 I like to keep up to date with some eSports as competitive gaming still is a passion of mine despite not having the time to pursue in that hobby myself anymore.

+Somewhat recently I have found a new passion: cycling and striving for improvements in that sport.

 During Semester breaks I love traveling to new countries and discovering new places I haven't been at before.

-A detailed description of what I have been up to in recent years will follow here shortly :)